projectcalico/calico/maintenance/enabling-bpf.md

 calicoctl patch felixconfiguration default --patch='{"spec": {"bpfEnabled": true}}'
 ```

 Enabling eBPF node can disrupt existing workload connections.
 After enabling eBPF mode you may need to restart workload pods in order for them to restart connections.
+In particular, it's a good idea to restart `kube-dns`
+since its connection to the API server can be disrupted.

 #### Try out DSR mode